 I’m sure most of our readers are aware of Steam’s attempt to enter the handheld PC market with its Steam Deck.
 Yes, I can’t wait for mine to get here, either.
 Before that gets here, Valvesoftware has announced its plans for making sure your game saves will sync between the Steam Deck and PC with Steam Deck Dynamic Cloud Sync.

-Just like it sounds like, Steam Deck Dynamic Cloud Sync will ensure that your game saves will be synced.
-Regardless of where you play.
+Just like it sounds like, Steam Deck Dynamic Cloud Sync will ensure that your game saves will be synced, regardless of where you play.
 Plan on taking your Steam Deck with you on the go or just enjoying a game in your living room?
-Then following up that session by restarting that game on the PC?
-Not a problem with Steam Deck Dynamic Cloud Sync.
+Then, pick up where you left off on your PC.
+That won’t be a problem with Steam Deck Dynamic Cloud Sync.
 Ironically, I didn’t think of something that I feel many of us would have assumed was a thing.

 It all sounds lovely.
 However, there is a downside to this.
-While Steam Deck Dynamic Cloud Sync is a nice feature, it needs to be implemented by game developers.
-Meaning the developers will need to enable this feature via Steamworks, and adding a few API calls.
+While Steam Deck Dynamic Cloud Sync is a nice feature, it needs to be implemented by game developers, via Steamworks and add a few API calls.
 Valve has provided a handle “how-to” to get this added.